-How to Join Granny Squares with Crochet Step by Step
+How to Join Granny Squares with Crochet

-Method 3 - How to Join Granny Squares with Single Crochet (sc)
+3. How to Join Granny Squares with Single Crochet (sc)

-This leaves a neat little ridge between your blocks, which makes them stand out beautifully.
+Connecting granny squares with single crochet leaves a neat little ridge between your blocks, which makes them stand out beautifully.
 You can choose to use a contrasting yarn or a yarn that blends in nicely.
 If the final row of each block is the same color, and you use this color for your single crochet, it becomes more textural than visual.

 Single Crochet Join Method: